 Homebuyer Processing Fee: Qualified initial homebuyers must pay a processing fee of $750 to PHB which is due within 30 days of closing.
 The builder pays a separate application fee when applying for the program.

-Subsequent homebuyers: If a property with a tax exemption transfers title during the ten year exemption period, the exemption will continue as long as the property remains owner occupied.
+Subsequent homebuyers: If a property with a tax exemption transfers title during the ten year exemption period, the exemption will continue though the exemption period as long as the property remains owner occupied.